ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/LSi-Correlator.md

  - If the correlation does not output in the file due to the `correlation_data` being equal to a blank array (`[]`), check that the default sampling time (minimum time lag) variable is set to an appropriate value.
 Common pre-sets used by IS are as follows: `12.5, 200, 400, 800, 1600, 3200`nano seconds.

 ### Saving the data
-Ideally the data would be saved into a nexus file, and the subsequent data analysis would be performed in mantid.
-However, because this data analysis is not yet available in mantid, the data must be processed by the vendor's software.
+Ideally the data would be saved into a nexus file, and the subsequent data analysis would be performed in Mantid.
+However, because this data analysis is not yet available in Mantid, the data must be processed by the vendor's software.
 Therefore we need to recreate a data format which can be imported by the vendor software in order to do this data analysis.
 The format of these data files is a tab-separated variable format with the extension `.dat`, examples of which can be found on the share.

 The IOC saves the file in two locations, once in `C:\Data` with a filename which allows it to get saved into the archive.
 The other file gets saved in a location specified by the user in a macro.